danielphilip2018/DanielP_BlueStampPortfolio/index.md

 <iframe width="800" height="450" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For my final milestone, I made the robot intelligently turn towards areas that had more space.
+TO do this, I added 4 ultrasonic sensors, placed strategically on top to get distance readings of all directions.
+I then coded in a script that would make the robot used the 4 sensors to find the place with the place with the most space and go there.
+I expected the code to be the hardest part of this, but it actually turned out to be creating the sensor array.
+That being said, the sensor array has helped expand the scope of this project, as it opens the doors to lots of much more complex scripts and ideas.
+My biggest challenges at BSE were learning to CAD and a bit of coding.
+CAD was something I'd tried before this course with barely any success, but this course helped me leran the basics and start creating useful and well-scaled shapes and structures.
+My biggest triumphs were the building of the robot frame and the wiring...
 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE